daisylb/Dotfiles/bash/csem_local.markdown

 * `ssh csem` - Log in to CSEM and get their standard shell (zsh?)
 * `scp [-r] <myfile> csem:[<directory>]` - Copy `myfile` to `directory` on the CSEM systems, or your home directory if not specified (make sure the `:` stays there).
 Use `-r` to copy entire directories.
 * `scp [-r] csem:<myfile> <path-to-copy-to>` - Copy `myfile` on the CSEM systems to `path-to-copy-to` (to copy to your current working directory, use `.`).

+## Disclaimer

+No guarantee is provided that this tool will work, or even that it will not break other things or delete data.
+It shouldn't, but if anything does break, you get to keep both pieces.